intershop/devenv-4-iom/doc/04_development_process.md

     # PATH_TO_IOM_SOURCES an PATH_TO_SOAP_PROPERTIES have to be replaced by the real values.
     cd ${PATH_TO_IOM_SOURCES}/oms.soap.tests

-    # Run all soap tests
+    # Run all SOAP tests
     mvn -Dhost=$(cat "${PATH_TO_SOAP_PROPERTIES}/soap.properties") clean test

 ---